clboettcher/bonappetit-android-app/tools/mock-rest-api/README.txt

 The API mock is a small standalone application that mocks the backend API using wiremock (basic URL matching to static content).

+Config:
+* Port: 8888

 Place the request mappings under ./mappings
 Place the static response files under ./__files